Tensor networks and graphical calculus for open quantum systems: Introduction

-Although it is straightforward to translate equations into so called tensor string diagrams, a missing piece has been a graphical calculus for open systems theory which provided new results, and hence enhanced the potential for diagramatic reasoning.
-Several proposed graphical languages have been based on category theory or a generalization of quantum circuits~\cite{Baez2009, Selinger2009, Selinger2007, Biamonte2010, Bergholm2010}.
-Our work differs from the current approaches.
-We develop a calculus and tailor the tensor string diagrams of Penrose to unify several mathematical representations used in open quantum systems and to transform freely between them.
-In accomplishing this, we express our graphical tensor calculus in the Dirac notation familiar in QIP instead of the abstract index notation used by Penrose.
-We have also introduce a graphical colour summation convention based on colouring of tensors in our tensor networks to represent summation over indices.
-This appears to extend the capabilities of diagrammatic reasoning, with potential applications to our techniques, and semantics even outside of quantum physics.
+There have been at least two graphical calculi previously presented for CP-maps: Selinger's aforementioned category theoretic approach, and a graph-theory approach by Collins and Nechita which was used to compute ensemble averages of random quantum states~\cite{Collins2009,Collins2010}.
+Selinger's CPM-construction bears some similarities to our approach, however there are important and practical differences between the two.
+The CPM-construction is most closely related to our superoperator representation in the row-vectorization convention which we present in Section~\ref{sec:sop}.
+In the presented graphical calculus we tailor the tensor string diagrams of Penrose to unify several mathematical representations used in open quantum systems and to transform freely between them.
+In accomplishing this, we express our graphical tensor calculus in the Dirac notation familiar in QIP instead of the abstract index notation used by Penrose, or the category theoretic notation used by others.
+This provides a toolset which can be used for the manipulation, visual representation, and contraction of quantum circuits and general open quantum system equations.